gekkehenkie11/emporia-SAMD09/README.md

-Firmware replacement for the Samd09 chip on the Emporia VUE2.
-It works but I still need to do the frequency/voltage degree calculations, currently those values are hard coded
+Open Source Firmware replacement for the Samd09 chip on the Emporia VUE2.
+As of now this is supposed to do the exact same thing as the original Firmware
-Everything else should work fine!